vanilla-technologies/mcfunction-debugger/README.md

 McFunction-Debugger is a debugger for Minecraft's *.mcfunction files that does not require any Minecraft mods.

-This documentation covers using the debugger via command line.
+This documentation covers the command line.
 The corresponding [Visual Studio Code](https://code.visualstudio.com/) extension can be found here: https://github.com/vanilla-technologies/mcfunction-debugger-vscode

 McFunction-Debugger implements the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) to allow easy integration with different IDEs such as Eclipse or Vim (see the [list of supporting IDEs](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/)).
+The corresponding [Visual Studio Code](https://code.visualstudio.com/) extension can be found here: https://github.com/vanilla-technologies/mcfunction-debugger-vscode

-If you would like to implement such an integration, you can find documentation in the [mcfunction-debug-adapter](mcfunction-debug-adapter/README.md) directory.
+If you would like to implement such an integration for another IDE, you can find documentation in the [Usage](#usage) chapter.

-## Usage

-You can debug any datapack with the following five steps:

-1. Add `# breakpoint` lines in your *.mcfunction files
-2. Generate a debug datapack
-3. Load the debug datapack in Minecraft
-4. Start debugging any of your functions with: `/function debug:<your_namespace>/<your_function>`
-5. When finished, uninstall the debug datapack with: `/function debug:uninstall`

-A more detailed description can be found [here](docs/usage.md).

 ## Installation